ChristineCYin/Foundations-of-Data-Science/README.md

 # Foundations-of-Data-Science

+Technest 2: Foundations of Data Science (Python)
-Class note and Coding exercises for The UC Berkeley Foundations of Data Science course, Summer 2021
+UC Berkeley's Data 8 course, Spring 2021
+Final Grades: A

+All code in this course uses Python